Get valuable embedded Linux experience using our practical labs on a Beagle Board.

-- Lecture slides (PDF, ODF): the same slides as in our embedded Linux sessions.
+- Lecture slides (PDF, LaTeX sources): the same slides as in our embedded Linux sessions.

-- Practical labs (PDF, ODF), with specific instructions for the Beagle Board.
+- Practical labs (PDF, ODF sources), with specific instructions for the Beagle Board.

 If you are the happy owner of such a board (both attractive and cheap), or are interested in getting one, you can get valuable embedded Linux experience by reading our lecture materials and by taking our practical labs.